The Pete Schweir Interview

-The mood was really good, we had a lot of fun during the recordings and we strived to make something different for Kim.
-I was always aware how difficult the process must have been for Kim and had this at the back of my mind throughout the project.
+The mood was really good.
+We had a lot of fun during the recordings and we strived to make something different for Kim.
+I was always aware how difficult the process must have been for her, and had this at the back of my mind throughout the project.

-Having come from the PWL stable where the fast pace of recording often resulted in the artists' input being perhaps minimal, Kim really would have cut her teeth on this project.
+Having come from PWL, where the fast pace of recording often resulted in the artists' input being... perhaps, minimal, Kim really would have cut her teeth on this project.
 Did this present any challenges during the recording and production of the album?

-No, not really, we discussed everything between the three of us and it worked well.
-We spent a lot of time in pre-production so that all the songs were good in shape when we went into the studio.
-I don't remember exactly but I think we spent two or three months working in George's basement studio on the songs.
-Kim would do guide vocals upstairs in the sitting room.
-We wanted to be confident that the album was ready before going into the studio and that Kim was happy without having any time pressure, so the basement did the job.
+No, not really.
+We discussed everything between the three of us and it worked well.
+We spent a lot of time in pre-production, so that all the songs were good in shape when we went into the studio.
+I don't remember exactly but I think we spent two or three months working in George's [De Angelis] basement studio, on the songs.
+Kim would do guide vocals upstairs, in the sitting room.
+We wanted to be confident that the album was ready before going into the studio, and that Kim was happy, without having any time pressure, so the basement did the job.

 At the initial stages of the project, was there a sound concept for the album and did the final sound of the album change much from that concept?